-The Hulu website is incompatible with most portable devices, such as iPads, because it uses Flash.
-Hulu Plus members can use it on many platforms, including Apple TV, iPad, Blu-ray players, TiVo, iOS and Android smartphones, Wii, Nintendo 3DS, PlayStation 3, and Xbox 360.
+The Hulu website is incompatible with Apple products, such as iPads, because it uses Flash.
+However, Hulu Plus members can use watch on many platforms, including Apple TV, iPad, Blu-ray players, TiVo, iOS and Android smartphones, Wii, Nintendo 3DS, PlayStation 3, and Xbox 360.
 A Hulu Plus app is available on iTunes for Apple users and bypasses the website's use of Flash (favoring instead HTML5 video, which is compatible).

-Closed captions are also available for most of Hulu's TV show content, especially all the recent- and current-season episodes.
+Closed captioning is also available for most of Hulu's TV show content, especially all the recent- and current-season episodes.

 Hulu is only available in the US and in Japan.

-Netflix is available in many countries, including the US, Canada, Mexico, South America, the UK, Ireland, and Nordic countries (excluding Iceland), a total of 41 countries.
+Netflix is available in the US, Canada, Mexico, the Caribbean, South America, the United Kingdom, Ireland, and most Western European countries (excluding Iceland), a total of 41 countries.
 However, not all the content is available for viewing in every country, as restrictions vary depending on the region.

-As of April 2013, Hulu Plus has about 3 million subscribers and Netflix has over 50 million subscribers worldwide.
+As of June 2014, Hulu Plus has about 8.5 million subscribers and Netflix has over 50 million subscribers worldwide.
 In November 2014, it was confirmed that Netflix will be available in Australia and New Zealand in March 2015.

 Basic use of Hulu is free; the service is supported by ads.
 Hulu Plus costs $7.99 per month.
 Hulu Plus offers access to more content and apps to view content on smartphones and tablets via Hulu's apps for iOS and Android.
 A disadvantage of Hulu Plus is that this premium service is also ad-supported.
 TV shows on Hulu Plus are interrupted with ads; movies are not.
 Hulu Plus does not allow streaming on more than one screen at a time.

 Netflix costs $7.99 per month for unlimited instant streaming on its basic plan, which allows for streaming on one screen at a time, and in standard definition.
-The $8.99 a month plan lets you stream on 2 screens simultaneously and upgrades you to HD streaming.
-If you'd like to stream on 4 screens simultaneously, you'll need the $11.99/month plan.
+The $8.99 a month plan lets a subscriber stream on 2 screens simultaneously and upgrades to HD streaming.
+To stream on as many as 4 screens simultaneously, one must subscribe to the $11.99/month plan.

 There are no ads on Netflix.
 Netflix also offers a DVD-by-mail subscription service with various monthly plans.

-edit How to choose between Netflix and Hulu Plus
+How to Choose Between Netflix and Hulu Plus

-The bottom line is that if you're into movies, Netflix is a better option and if you like to stay current on all the latest TV shows, Hulu Plus is a better option.
+The bottom line is that for movie fans, Netflix is a better option and if a person likes to stay current on all the latest TV shows, Hulu Plus is a better option.
 Of course, when comparing with cable, it is cheaper to get both Hulu Plus and Netflix ($16 per month compared with cable TV, which typically runs from $30 - $120 per month).